jonathanpaulson/grabby_aliens/README.md

 There are two files: analyze.py and simulate.cc.
 You are intended to run analyze.py, which compiles and runs simulate.cc itself.

+# Inputs
-Inputs: analyze.py takes the following arguments<br>
+analyze.py takes the following arguments<br>
 --n The power in the origin-time power-law.
 You may pass a comma-separated list of values<br>
 --N The number of potential civilizations.<br>
 --c The speed of light.
 You may pass a comma-separated list of values.<br>